Optimizing the Checkout Journey

 MVP:

-After rounds of reviews and finalizing the MVP design, the minicart redesign happened in four phases.
-A/B testing old design vs. new MVP design.
+The minicart redesign was rolled out in four phases, A/B testing old design vs. new MVP design.

 Phase 2: